BramVerkuijlen/Portfolio-S3/Research/Game API.md

 Overall, while both RAWG and IGDB are great options for accessing game-related data, IGDB's superior data quality, API functionality, and pricing plans made it the better choice for my project.

+## Conclusion
+***
+While the Steam API was my initial choice, it did not provide the detailed game data I required.
+This led me to consider alternative options, such as RAWG and IGDB, both of which are game data APIs that offer extensive game-related information.

+After weighing the differences between RAWG and IGDB, I ultimately chose the IGDB API for my project.
+Its superior data quality, more advanced search capabilities, and flexible pricing plans made it the better option for my needs.
+Additionally, the Steam API provided me with access to user data, which was crucial for personalizing the gaming experience.

+Overall, the IGDB API and the Steam API are excellent choices for any game-related project due to their comprehensive data coverage and powerful functionality.